 Mergers and acquisitions are faltering as gross margins of Chinese companies are undercut by the US-Chinese trade conflict, industry participants say.
 Inbound investment financing for M&A fell 20% in the first half of 2018 compared with the second half of 2017, according to Dealogic.

 American Institute of CPAs

-is the world’s largest member association representing the accounting profession, with more than 418,000 members in 143 countries, and a history of serving the public interest since 1887.
+(AICPA) is the world’s largest member association representing the CPA profession, with more than 418,000 members in 143 countries, and a history of serving the public interest since 1887.
 AICPA members represent many areas of practice, including business and industry, public practice, government, education and consulting.
-The AICPA sets ethical standards for the profession and U.S. auditing standards for private companies, nonprofit organizations and federal, state and local governments.
-It develops and grades the Uniform CPA Examination, and offers specialty credentials for CPAs who concentrate on personal financial planning; forensic accounting; business valuation; and information management and technology assurance.
-Through a joint venture with the Chartered Institute of Management Accountants, it has established the Chartered Global Management Accountant designation, which sets a new standard for global recognition of management accounting.
+The AICPA sets ethical standards for the profession and U.S. auditing standards for private companies, not-for-profit organizations, federal, state and local governments.
+It develops and grades the Uniform CPA Examination and offers credentials for a number of specialized areas.
+With The Chartered Institute of Management Accountants (CIMA), it offers the Chartered Global Management Accountant (CGMA) designation, which sets the global benchmark for quality and recognition in management accounting.